Why ? click on "Mercy Ships" [More>>] button for what and why.

 The Tea leaf Trust is committed to providing educational resources for the tea-pluckers (mainly of Tamil Nadu origin) and the poor farmland communities (mainly of Singhalese origin) that border the tea plantations.
 It is envisaged that these resources will help both of these communities live a better quality of life, reduce poverty and promote integration/strengthen cohesion between these groups.

-The Tea Leaf Trust is a UK registered charity (charity number 1123427).
-The Club has been working with Trust Director, Tim Pare, by providing financial and advisory support.
-In particular, the Club has funded a teacher to deliver the educational objectives.
-See www.tealeaftrust.com
+Borderland worked with Trust Director, Tim Pare, to provide financial and advisory support.
+In particular, we funded a teacher to deliver the educational objectives.

-Working with CREATE, a community based charity in the Kumi District of North Eastern Uganda, Oswestry Borderland Rotary Club is funding the set up of a sustainable agriculture project.
-This partnership will build a nursery capable of growing 10,000 budded orange trees every year and provide:
+Working with CREATE, a community based charity in the Kumi District of North Eastern Uganda, Borderland funded the set up of a sustainable agriculture project.
+This partnership built a nursery capable of growing 10,000 budded orange trees every year and provide:

 Cash income and food for up to 5000 rural families in one of the poorest parts of the world.